Township Business Ideas and Opportunities [UPDATED]

 township business ideas in south africa

 Tlhapane says she uses Facebook and WhatsApp to market her events because they are more cost-effective.
-“Posters and pamphlets would be used sparingly to market a pop-up movie day over a long period of time until the day [of the event].
+“Posters and pamphlets would be used sparingly to market a pop-up movie day over a long period until the day [of the event].
 I would also make use of the community radio station [to advertise].”

-Currently, the prototype stage of movie screenings take place at home in the garage.
+Currently, the prototype stage of movie screenings takes place at home in the garage.
 “In the long term, I wish to have movie screenings in the primary schools of Kagiso, it’s a way for the schools to fundraise and for me to have a sustainable business,” says Tlhapane.

 – Cycling events

-Boni And Bike, a cycling events organisation founded by Doctor Mofokeng, offers bike-riding lessons and hosts monthly social rides for local residents of the Kagiso community as well as tourists.
+Boni And Bike, a cycling events organisation founded by Doctor Mofokeng, offers bike-riding lessons and hosts monthly social rides for residents of the Kagiso community as well as tourists.

 township business ideas in south africa